Guarded Kleene Algebra with Tests: Automata Learning: The minimal representation

 \begin{restatable}{corollary}{minimizationcoequation} Let $\mathscr{X}$ be a normal $G$-automaton, then $m(\mathscr{X})$ satisfies the nesting coequation, whenever $\mathscr{X}$ does. \end{restatable}

 We continue with the observation that two normal $G$-automata are language equivalent if and only if their minimizations are isomorphic.
-As depicted in \autoref{kozencompletenessdiagram}, the former in particular implies that two expressions $e$ and $f$ are language equivalent if and only if the minimizations of their normalized Thompson automata are isomorphic.
+As depicted in \autoref{kozencompletenessdiagram}, this implies that two expressions $e$ and $f$ are language equivalent if and only if the minimizations of their normalized Thompson automata are isomorphic.
 A similar idea occurs in Kozen's completeness proof for Kleene Algebra \cite[Theorem 19]{kozen1994completeness}.

 \begin{restatable}{corollary}{minimalunique} Let $\mathscr{X}$ and $\mathscr{Y}$ be normal $G$-automata, then $\llbracket \mathscr{X} \rrbracket = \llbracket \mathscr{Y} \rrbracket$ if(f) $m(\mathscr{X}) \cong m(\mathscr{Y})$. \end{restatable}